cloudrac3r/out-of-your-element/readme.md

 * (1) chunk-text: It does what I want.
 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
 * (8) snowtransfer: Discord API library with bring-your-own-caching that I trust.
+* (0) deep-equal: It's already pulled in by supertape.
 * (1) discord-markdown: This is my fork!
 * (0) giframe: This is my fork!
 * (1) heatsync: Module hot-reloader that I trust.